 Business Commercial clearance model

-The main differences, compared to the personal parcel route where your products are not registered with the Chinese customs, is that you need to provide payment serial numbers, customers’ ID card number, and order serial numbers.
+The main difference, compared to the personal parcel route where your products are not registered with the Chinese customs, is that you need to provide payment serial numbers, customers’ ID card numbers, and order serial numbers.

 Product quality issues in the Chinese market